PumasAI-Labs/Data-Visualization/docs/instructors.md

 Afterward, cover the contents of `03-geometries.jl`.
 The code examples in this script focus on the use of `visual` and the various types of plots that can be created with `AoG.jl`.
 Begin by demonstrating how to create a bar plot and how the built-in function `expectation` can be useful for automatically generating a bar plot that shows the mean values of a variable.
 It may also be helpful to explain the `histogram` function, which, as the name suggests, facilitates the creation of histograms.
 Emphasize how using built-in functions like `expectation` and `histogram` reduces the need for data wrangling before plotting.
+Users will probably want to know why some built-in functions have to be qualified with `AlgebraOfGraphics` (for instance, `expectation` has to be used as
+`AlgebraOfGraphics.expectation()` because both `Pumas` and `AlgebraOfGraphics` export the name `expectation`).
+Take this opportunity to provide a brief explanation on name collisions in Julia and show the error message that appears when this is not taken into account.
 After that, cover the other geometries discussed in the script: `ScatterLines`, `Errorbars`, `BoxPlot`, and `Violin`.
 To conclude this segment of the workshop, highlight that there are numerous other geometries available and demonstrate how participants can find them in [`Makie.jl`'s documentation](https://docs.makie.org/stable/examples/plotting_functions/index.html#plotting_functions).